maxmind/libmaxminddb/doc/libmaxminddb.md

     if (result.found_entry) { ... }

-This function always returns an `MMDB_lookup_result_s` struct, but you should also check the `gai_error` and `mmdb_error` params.
-If either of these indicates an error then the returned struct is meaningless.
+This function always returns an `MMDB_lookup_result_s` structure, but you should also check the `gai_error` and `mmdb_error` parameters.
+If either of these indicates an error then the returned structure is meaningless.

 If no error occurred you still need to make sure that the `found_entry` member in the returned result is true.
 If it's not, this means that the IP address